alejandroereyes/Currency_Converter/README.md

 Currently the converter holds a static set of conversion rates that were assembled on 5/21/15 - rates do not reflect actual current rates.

+The user is able to add, substract, and multiply currencies objects with the same code (same type of currency) using the usual math operators - + * .
+If currency codes are not equal, it will throw an error.
+User will need to convert a currency to equal another before doing performing any math on the two.

 Where is everything?
 -------------------------